quantify-os/quantify-core/docs/installation.rst

     .. note::

         Be aware that a unix-like terminal on windows has some caveats.
-To avoid them, we recommend to run any python code using :ref:`JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_ (installation steps follows below).
+To avoid them, we recommend to run any python code using `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_ (installation steps below).

 #.
 (Windows only) Add :code:`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc <https://superuser.com/a/602896>`_ (or in the `.bash_profile`) to expose the anaconda in bash terminal.

     .. tip::

-        If you followed the default anaconda installation the path to it will be similar to :code:`/c/Users/<YOUR_USERNAME>/anaconda3/etc/profile.d/conda.sh` (Windows) or :code:`/usr/local/anaconda3/etc/profile.d/conda.sh` (macOS).
+        If you followed the default anaconda installation the path to it will be similar to :code:`/c/Users/<YOUR_USERNAME>/anaconda3/etc/profile.d/conda.sh`.

         Pro tip: you can drag and drop a file from the file explorer into the terminal and get the path of the file (instead of typing it manually).